 It’s not because I get better results with Daily budgets.
 It’s just that I feel like I have a far better understanding of what is happening and can easily adjust.
 Getting great results?
 Maybe I spend a little more per day.
 Results are dropping?
 Maybe I slow it down.

-I’ve always felt that Lifetime budget is best in cases where you (or a client) have a rigid budget to work with.
+I’ve always felt that Advertisers have the option of setting a daily or lifetime budget.
+A lifetime budget lets you set a spending limit for the lifetime of an ad set.
+Meta will attempt to evenly spread the amount you spend across the dates that you've selected.
+More is best in cases where you (or a client) have a rigid budget to work with.
 You know that you want to spend $500 during the month, and that’s it.

 The rumor is that Facebook ad reps recommend Lifetime budgeting.
 Does it actually work better?
 If you care, test it out!

 If you aren’t familiar with Dayparting, it is only available when using Lifetime budgets.
 It allows you to schedule your ads so that they only run during certain times or on certain days of the week.

 A few years back, I was determined to make dayparting work.
 I researched which specific times of day gave me the best results for a certain objective over a six-month period.
 Then, I focused only on those times.

 Maybe you can get dayparting to work for you.
 I’ve never heard of anyone who has seen better results by using it.
 Maybe you want to use it because you need to have staff on hand during certain times.
 That may be the best argument for it.

 If you ever ask Facebook advertisers whether it’s better to use small audiences or large audiences, you’re going to get a very wide range of answers.
 The best answer: It depends.

 Facebook says you should use large audiences (in the millions) to create a large pool for optimization.
 Some advertisers absolutely swear by using the largest audiences possible.
 They even say removing any filtering at all and going with an entire region works best.